Uniting high performance computing (HPC), data analytics and AI research and innovation across Europe.

 EuroCC UK will be jointly delivered by the Science and Technology Facilities Council (STFC) Hartree Centre and Edinburgh Parallel Computing Centre (EPCC) at the University of Edinburgh, two of Europe’s leading supercomputing centres.

-EuroCC UK combines the Hartree Centre’s significant experience and expertise in industry engagement with EPCC’s established heritage running the UK’s national supercomputing service, ARCHER.
-Both organisations are committed to accelerating the exploitation of HPC, HPDA and AI technologies in industry, academia and the public sector to enable research, training and collaborative industry projects across a variety of sectors from energy and engineering to pharmaceuticals and healthcare.
+EuroCC UK combines the Hartree Centre’s industry engagement expertise with EPCC’s experience running the UK’s national supercomputing service, ARCHER.
+Both organisations are committed to accelerating the exploitation of HPC, HPDA and AI technologies in industry, academia and the public sector to enable research, training and collaborative industry projects across sectors such as energy, engineering, pharmaceuticals and healthcare.

 Previously, the centres have had a close working relationship academically and collaborated to provide user support for the ARCHER supercomputing service, but EuroCC UK will take this collaboration to a new level, enabling enhanced coordination of business development, application support, technology transfer, training and education and access to expertise.

 These combined strengths and the concentration of HPC, HPDA and AI expertise will benefit industry and the research community by streamlining and boosting efficiency, knowledge sharing and establishing new ways of working, providing more effective research outcomes for societal and economic benefit across the UK.